StarScape/droplet/notes.md

 ## Todos (independent of the roadmap, but need to get done at some point)

 # Architecture
-- Make an interface for global actions
+- Make an interface for global actions ✔️
+- Better interface for opening/closing files
+- Throw out contenteditable and write your own

 ## Key
 ✔️ = done